-A minor in Entrepreneurship enables you to acquire the necessary learning, experiences and skills to start and operate new ventures and organizations.
-Students from any discipline and any of the nine RIT Colleges can select a minor in Entrepreneurship and tailor their education to follow their career goals.
-With a minor in Entrepreneurship, you will gain unique insights into necessary entrepreneurial aspects such as identifying viable business opportunities, developing effective business strategies, product development and commercialization tactics, how to seek financial funding, and understanding intellectual property.
-Through the Simone Center, you will have the opportunity to get involved in the RIT Student Incubator, a student business development lab, RIT’s Tiger Tank Competition, and more.
+A minor in entrepreneurship provides the necessary learning, experiences and skills to start and operate new ventures and organizations.
+Students from any discipline and any of the nine RIT Colleges can select a minor in entrepreneurship and tailor their education to follow their career goals.
+With a minor in entrepreneurship at Saunders, students gain unique insights into necessary entrepreneurial aspects such as identifying viable business opportunities, developing effective business strategies, product development and commercialization tactics, how to seek financial funding, and understanding intellectual property.
+Through the Simone Center, students have the opportunity to get involved in the RIT Student Incubator, a student business development lab, RIT’s Tiger Tank Competition, and more.

 Entrepreneurial Field Experience

 As a part of the entrepreneurship minor, you will have the opportunity for an applied-learning experience through the Field Experience in Business Consulting course.
 Separate from your required co-op, the field experience provides an additional opportunity for you to receive real-world work experience and gain insights into entrepreneurial ventures.
 You may work with an existing organization or choose to commercialize your own product or service.
 Work with your advisor to determine your plan-of-action.

 Contact Dr. Richard DeMartino to learn more about the student business development lab (the RIT Student Incubator).
 Course credit may be available for students that receive entry into the Incubator on a competitive basis.

 - Posting of the minor on the student's academic transcript requires a minimum GPA of 2.0 in the minor.